pilotmoon/PopClip-Extensions/source/Droplr.popclipext/Readme.md

 The extension has one actions that shortens any URLs in the input plain text using Droplr.

-NOTE: Droplr link shortening is only available to Droplr's Enterprise plan.
+Note: Droplr link shortening is only available on old Droplr accounts, or new accounts on Droplr's Enterprise plan.

 ## About